Destinations Greece The Cyclades Santorini

 Santorini

-A long stretch of dark grey sand on the south coast under white tufa-stone cliffs the wind and rain have carved into wave shapes — the most-architectural beach on the island and almost completely overlooked by the cruise crowds.
+A long stretch of dark-grey sand on the south coast under white tufa-stone cliffs the wind and rain have carved into wave shapes: the most sculptural beach on the island, and almost entirely overlooked by the cruise crowds.
 The far end is quietest.
-Bring shoes — the sand is fine but the rocks are sharp.
-Pair with the Santorini Arts Factory at the inland Vlychada port (the old tomato canning plant, now a serious contemporary-art space).
+Bring shoes, since the sand is fine but the rocks are sharp.
+Combine it with the Santorini Arts Factory at the inland Vlychada port (the old tomato-canning plant, now a contemporary-art space worth a look).

 Long dark sandTufa-stone cliffsPair with Arts Factory